lowleveldesign/debug-recipes/databases/mssqlserver/mssqlserver-querying.md

     @params = NULL,
     @hints = N'OPTION (OPTIMIZE FOR (@Country = N''US''))';

-Read Inside SQL Server querying for more information on how to manage plan guides.
+Read "Inside SQL Server querying" for more information on how to manage plan guides.

 ### Links